paganini2008/jellyfish/README.md

 # Jellyfish Framework

-A lightweight distributed microservice  monitoring system, which can seamlessly intergrate with spring boot or spring cloud framework and easily customize your applications.
+A lightweight distributed microservice log collecting and monitoring tools, which can seamlessly intergrate with spring boot or spring cloud framework and easily customize your applications.

 ## Functions